xebialabs-external/devops-as-code-demo/demo/xl-platform-demo/README.md

-# REST-o-rant on AWS EC2 Container Service (ECS) with Fargate
+# AVIS demo on AWS EC2 Container Service (ECS) with Fargate

 This is directory uses your local XL Deploy to deploy the XL Platform to an AWS Fargate cluster.
 It's a bit inception like...
 I know.